master-of-zen/Av1an/site/src/Cli/encoding.md

 -p, --passes <PASSES>
 		Number of encoder passes

-		Since aom and vpx benefit from two-pass mode even with constant quality mode (unlike other encoders in which two-pass mode is used for more accurate VBR rate control), two- pass mode is used by default for these encoders.
+		Since aom benefit from two-pass mode even with constant quality mode (unlike other encoders in which two-pass mode is used for more accurate VBR rate control), two- pass mode is used by default for these encoders.

-		When using aom or vpx with RT mode (--rt), one-pass mode is always used regardless of the value specified by this flag (as RT mode in aom and vpx only supports one-pass encoding).
+		When using aom with RT mode (--rt), one-pass mode is always used regardless of the value specified by this flag (as RT mode in aom only supports one-pass encoding).

 		[possible values: 1, 2]